Peter McIntyre (artist)

 Peter McIntyre OBE (4 July 1910 – 11 September 1995) was a New Zealand painter and author who rose to prominence as a result of artwork produced in his capacity as an official war artist during the Second World War.

 Born in Dunedin, McIntyre commenced a journalism degree at the University of Otago but abandoned his studies and went to England in 1931 to attend the Slade School of Fine Art.
 After graduating he worked as a commercial artist in London.
-On the outbreak of the Second World War, he enlisted in the Second New Zealand Expeditionary Force (2NZEF) and was posted to the 34th Anti-tank Battery.
+At the outbreak of the Second World War, he enlisted in the Second New Zealand Expeditionary Force (2NZEF) and was posted to the 34th Anti-tank Battery.
 By 1940, he was serving in the Middle East with the 2nd New Zealand Division, where his artwork caught the attention of Major General Bernard Freyberg, the commander of the 2NZEF.
 Freyberg appointed him the official war artist of the 2NZEF, and McIntyre went on to produce many notable works depicting the efforts of the 2nd New Zealand Division during the war, including major engagements in Egypt, Libya, Tunisia and Italy.

 After the war, McIntyre returned to New Zealand and worked as a professional painter.
 In his later years, he produced an autobiography and a number of art books, covering topics such as New Zealand, the Pacific Islands, and his war art.
 These helped maintain his high profile in New Zealand and in 1970 he was appointed an Officer of the Order of the British Empire.
 He died in Wellington in 1995, aged 85, one of the country's best known artists.

 Early life

 Peter McIntyre was born in Dunedin, New Zealand, on 4 July 1910, the son of Peter McIntyre, an emigrant from Scotland, and his wife, Isabella Edith Cubitt.
 His father, a co-founder of the Caxton Printing Company, was well known for his lithographs and work in watercolours, and also worked as a cartoonist for the Otago Daily Times.
-He was educated at Otago Boys' High School and, encouraged by his father, received instruction in art from Alfred O'Keefe, a local artist, executing several works for family and friends.
-After completing his schooling, he then went onto the University of Otago, to study journalism.
+He was educated at Otago Boys' High School and, encouraged by his father, received instruction in art from Alfred O'Keeffe, a local artist, executing several works for family and friends.
+After completing his schooling, he then went to the University of Otago, to study journalism.
 However, by 1931, McIntyre had decided to pursue art studies and abandoned his courses in New Zealand.